Flux (Poppy album): Composition

-Flux has been described as alternative rock, grunge, pop-punk, dream pop, garage rock, shoegaze, and punk rock.
-AllMusic and Flood Magazine both called the album a rock record."
-Flood Magazine also called the album grunge-pop.
+Flux has been primarily described as an alternative rock, grunge, pop-punk, dream pop, shoegaze, punk rock, gothic rock, and new wave album, that also delves into garage rock, power pop, post-punk, and indie rock.
+AllMusic called the album a "rock record."
 According to Clash, "Flux sees Poppy continue to embrace her love of punk, rock and heavy metal but still keeps that day-dreaming pop element to it that some of her previous works have."
-According to Spin, the album "[draws] on stoner-metal ('Lessen the Damage'), pop-punk ('So Mean'), new wave ('Hysteria') and shoegaze-y dream-pop ('As Strange as It Seems') in satisfying bursts."
+According to Spin, the album "[draws] on pop-punk ('So Mean'), new wave ('Hysteria') and shoegaze-y dream-pop ('As Strange as It Seems') in satisfying bursts."
 The title track utilizes some electronic elements.
-The album marks a departure from the metal sound of her previous album and is considered to be less aggressive.
-However, the album still features some screaming from Poppy.
+The album marks a departure from the metal sound of her previous album.
+However, the album still features some screaming from Poppy, and according to Brad Sanders of Pitchfork, "[the album,] in a few carefully chosen moments, [touches on] the metallic fury that served as I Disagree’s calling card."
 The album also features a more organic sound in comparison to her previous album.
 According to Poppy during an interview with Spin, "for all of us to be in the room together, Justin wanted to make a live record.
 And he mentioned at the very beginning of it — his exact words were, 'I've never been this little prepared to start an album', which made me very excited."
 To make the album sound more organic, Poppy and her band recorded it together live to tape.